mryap/fierce-robin/src/pages/posts/measure-and-report-your-real-users-core-web-vitals.md

 getLCP(sendToGoogleAnalytics);
 ```

-\- you should be able to view the web page's Core Web Vitals in the Top Events report in Analytics as you see in this screenshot:
+\- You should be able to view the web page's Core Web Vitals in the Top Events report in Analytics as you see in this screenshot:

 ![Web page's Core Web Vitals in the Top Events report in Analytics](/images/screenshot_2021-04-23-measure-and-report-core-web-vitals-with-the-web-vitals-library.png)